Ethereum Review 2025: Investment Guide

 - Layer 2 Scaling: Reduced fees driving increased usage

-- Web3 Development: Growing decentralized application ecosystem
+- Web3 Development: Growing decentralised application ecosystem

 Bearish Risks